 What changes the quote

 Four things move a California to Texas number up or down.
+Final charges will be based on the actual inventory and services at pickup, access conditions, scope changes, waiting time, and any additional services requested or required to complete the move.
 Volume is the largest: fewer boxes and less furniture means a smaller truck share.
 Access matters at both ends, including stairs, long carries, elevator reservations, and whether a full-size truck can reach the door or a shuttle is needed.
 Specialty items such as pianos, safes, and fine art add handling.
 And the destination metro and route affect distance, whether you are heading to Austin, Dallas-Fort Worth, Houston, or San Antonio along the I-10 or I-20 corridors.

 Direct carrier versus broker

 Many online moving quotes come from brokers, not movers.
 A broker sells your move and then lists it for carriers to bid on, which is why the company that shows up on moving day is often not the company you booked with.
-Ontrack Moving® is a direct, asset-based carrier under USDOT #2551548 with a 0% Federal Out-of-Service Rate.
+Ontrack Moving® is a direct, asset-based carrier under USDOT #2551548 with a DOT inspection record that exceeds the national average.
 We move you on our own trucks and crews, so one company is accountable for the load in California and the delivery in Texas.

 Coverage on an interstate move

-On an interstate move, standard cargo liability is $0.60/lb per article, the federal FMCSA default, and additional valuation protection can be purchased for higher-value shipments.
-That cargo liability is separate from our $10,000,000 Combined Protection Tower, which covers building and property liability at the origin and destination.
+On an interstate move, released-value cargo liability of $0.60/lb per article applies when you select it in writing, and federal rules require the carrier to offer full value protection as the alternative for higher-value shipments.
+That cargo liability is separate from our $10,000,000 Combined Protection Tower, which covers building liability at the origin and destination.
 Keeping the two clear helps you decide whether to add valuation for specific items.

 Frequently asked questions